 - Childbirth without breast-feeding increased ER/PR-negative breast cancer risk.

 - A hormonal pill, taken by mouth, used to prevent pregnancy. were not associated with ER/PR-negative breast cancer.

 - Findings consistent with studies of breast-feeding and triple-negative breast cancer.

 Breast-feeding reduced the risk for estrogen receptor-negative and progesterone receptor-negative breast cancer, according to results presented at the 11th Annual AACR International Conference on Frontiers in Cancer Prevention Research, held here Oct.
 16-19, 2012.

 “We found an increased risk for A female sex hormone that is primarily produced by the ovaries.
 Its primary function is to regulate the menstrual cycle and assist in the production of secondary sex characteristics such as breasts.
 It may even play a role in the production of cancer cells in the breast tissue. receptor- and A hormone that stimulates the uterus to prepare for pregnancy, produced mainly by the ovaries.
-Progesterone may play a role in certain breast cancers. receptor- (ER/PR) negative breast cancer in women who do not breast-feed, but in women who have children and breast-feed, there is no increased risk,” said Meghan Work, M.P.H., doctoral student in the department of epidemiology at Columbia University’s Mailman School of Public Health in New York, N.Y.
+Progesterone may play a role in certain breast cancers. receptor- (ER/PR) negative breast cancer in women who do not breast-feed, but in women who have children and breast-feed, there is no increased risk,” said Meghan Work, M.P.H., doctoral student in the department of The study, assessment, and analysis of public health concerns in a given population; the tracking of patterns and effects of diseases. at Columbia University’s Mailman School of Public Health in New York, N.Y.

-Work and colleagues examined the relationship between reproductive Anything that increases or decreases a person’s chance of developing a disease. — such as the number of children a woman delivers, breast-feeding and oral contraceptive use — and ER/PR-negative breast cancer.
+Work and colleagues examined the relationship between reproductive Anything that increases or decreases a person’s chance of developing a disease. — such as the number of children a woman delivers, breast-feeding and A hormonal pill, taken by mouth, used to prevent pregnancy. use — and ER/PR-negative breast cancer.
 ER/PR-negative breast cancer often affects younger women and has a poor The expected or likely outcome of a disease, usually based on a statistical analysis of large groups of patients., according to Work.

 The researchers used data from three sites of the Breast Cancer Family Registry, which includes women with and without breast cancer from the United States, Canada and Australia.
 This study included 4,011 women with breast cancer and 2,997 population-based controls.